Osteopathy for Chronic Pain

 What is chronic pain?

-Have you been in pain for more than six months?
+Have you been in pain for more than three to six months?
 If you have, then you are officially classified as suffering from chronic pain.
 However for in some cases the pain may persist for many years.
 For some people it may result in loss of their job and others may find they are no longer able to do many ordinary day-to-day tasks such as cooking, cleaning or gardening.
 Chronic pain affects 40% of the UK population, and it is more common among women than men(1).
 Although low back pain and sciatica accounts for a large proportion of chronic pain, it may also affect the upper back, neck and shoulders, or the hands.

 If you have been in pain for a long time you may have tried pain-killers, physiotherapy, acupuncture, and many other treatments.
 But after all this time, how well do you understand the mechanisms underlying your pain?
 We now know that patients who understand pain have a better prognosis than those who do not.
 This finding has given rise to a new approach to the treatment of chronic pain, known as Explain Pain, where the therapist spends time helping the patient understand how pain works.